Constitution

 14. The Committee

-14.3 The committee shall retire annually but be eligible for re-election at the AGM when every member (excluding junior) shall be entitled to vote for as many candidates as there are vacancies to be filled.
+14.3.
+The Committee shall retire annually but be eligible for re-election at the AGM when every member (excluding junior) shall be entitled to vote for as many candidates as there are vacancies to be filled.

-14.7 Minutes of meeting shall be taken.
+14.7.
+Minutes of meetings shall be taken.

-14.8 Quorom for meeting shall be six.
+14.8.
+Quorum for meeting shall be four.

-14.9 The committee shall have the power to declare vacant the position of any committee members who shall have been absent for three consecutive meetings without adequate cause.
+14.9.
+The Committee shall have the power to declare vacant the position of any Committee members who shall have been absent for three consecutive meetings without adequate cause.

 15. Expenditure

-15.2 The club will not accept any liability for any expenses incurred by a member in contravention of this rule.
+15.2.
+The club will not accept any liability for any expenses incurred by a member in contravention of this rule.

-15.3 The Hon.
-Treasurer may authorise purchase of such items as maybe required for the management of the club.
+15.3.
+The Hon.
+Treasurer may authorise purchase of such items as maybe required for the management of the Club.

 16. Complaints